opensearch-project/documentation-website/_analyzers/token-filters/truncate.md

 # Truncate token filter

-The `truncate` token filter is used to shorten tokens that exceed a specified length.
-It trims tokens to a maximum number of characters, ensuring that tokens longer than this limit are truncated.
+The `truncate` token filter is used to shorten tokens exceeding a specified length.
+It trims tokens to a maximum number of characters, ensuring that tokens exceeding this limit are truncated.

 ## Parameters